Madho Singh II: Life

-Singh was exceptionally loyal to the British crown, and sent his troops and horses to assist the British side in fighting in Chitral in 1894–1895, the Tirah Campaign in 1897–1898 and in the South African War.
-In the First World War, he again sent his men and machine guns to assist in the Mesopotamian campaign at his own expense.

-Singh was made an honorary Major-General, and was further rewarded with honours.
+Sawai Madho Singh II was exceptionally loyal to the British crown, and sent his troops and horses to assist British forces during the Chitral Expedition in 1894–1895, the Tirah campaign in 1897–1898 and in the Second Boer War in 1899–1902.
+In World War I, he again sent his men and machine guns to assist in the Mesopotamian campaign at his own expense.
+Sawai Madho Singh II was made an honorary Major-General, and was further rewarded with honours.
 He was made Knight Grand Commander of the Order of the Star of India and of the Order of the Indian Empire, and a Knight Grand Cross of the Royal Victorian Order and of the Order of the British Empire.

-In 1921, he adopted the second son of the Thakur of Isarda, whose wife was related to his Jadaun Maharani.
-He died in 1922 and was succeeded by his adopted son, the Maharaja Man Singh.
+In the year 1921, he adopted the second son of the Thakur of Isarda (his great-grandnephew), whose wife was related to his Jadon queen.
+He died in 1922 and was succeeded by his adopted son, (Mor Mukut Singh) Maharaja Sawai Man Singh II.

 Honours

 He was honored with GCSI in 1896, GCIE in 1901, and GCVO in 1903 AD.
 He was given the honorary degree of LLD by the University of Edinburgh in 1908.
 He also received the Hon rank of Major General in 1911 AD.
 In 1919, he was honored with GBE.
 He also received: